Bleach bypass

-Bleach bypass, also known as skip bleach or silver retention, is a modification of traditional film processing that is used to achieve muted colors but rich blacks.
+Bleach bypass, also known as skip bleach or silver retention, is a modification of traditional film processing through black and white or orthocromatic overlay that is used to achieve muted colors but rich blacks.

 It generally involves the weakened or partial omission of the bleaching function during the last stage of processing of color film.
 By doing this, the silver crystals that produce an image in photochemical film stocks are retained in the emulsion alongside the color dyes.
 This effectively results in a black-and-white image superimposed on the three color separations unified by the final print of color film stock.
 Film printed in this way usually have reduced saturation and exposure latitude, along with increased contrast and more prominent grain.
 It usually is used to maximum effect in conjunction with a one-stop underexposure.

 Technique

 Bleach bypass can be done to any photochemical step in the process, be it original camera negative, interpositive, internegative or release print.
 For motion pictures, it is usually applied at the internegative stage, as insurance companies usually are reluctant to have the camera negative bleach bypassed, or the interpositive (a "protection"/"preservation" element), in the event that the look is agreed to be too extreme, and the cost of the process for each individual release print is most often cost-prohibitive.
 The effect, however, will render slightly differently at each stage, especially between the camera negative and interpositive stages.

 Bleach bypass generally refers to a complete circumvention of the bleach stage of development, and is the most commonly offered service among laboratories.
 Technicolor's ENR and OZ and Deluxe Labs' ACE and CCE processes are proprietary variants which allow the film to be only partially bleached, giving the cinematographer a more finely tuned control over the effect rendered by the process.

 The effect can be simulated with digital intermediate color grading.